 As a business, your main goals are to find potential customers and turn them into paying ones.
 But, don’t forget about making your customers happy along the way.
 Studies show that 67% of customers leave because of bad experiences.

-Providing a personalized and memorable customer experience is critical for the growth and success of your business.
-After all, your customers form the backbone of your business.
+Giving a special and unforgettable experience to your customers is crucial for your business to grow and succeed.
+After all, your customers are the heart of your business.

 However, dealing with customers isn’t a child’s play since at times you and your agents may not know why customers are upset or how exactly you can fulfil their requirements.
 Yet, if you want to be the leader in your niche, you’ve got to be prepared to face any situation that comes your way.